 On September 15, 2006, the Financial Accounting Standards Board ("FASB") issued FASB Statement No. 157, "Fair Value Measurements" ("SFAS No. 157"), which addresses how companies should measure fair value when they are required to use a fair value measure for recognition or disclosure purposes under generally accepted accounting principles ("GAAP").
 As a result of SFAS No. 157 there is now a common definition of fair value to be used throughout GAAP.
 The FASB believes that the new standard will make the measurement of fair value more consistent and comparable and improve disclosures about those measures.
-The Company will need to adopt SFAS No. 157 for financial statements issued for fiscal years beginning after November 15, 2007.
-The Company is currently evaluating the effect that the adoption of SFAS No. 157 will have on its results of operations and financial position.
+The Board has agreed to consider delaying the original effective date of fiscal years beginning after November 15, 2007.
+Since the delay is not assured, the Company is currently evaluating the effect that the adoption of SFAS No. 157 will have on its results of operations and financial position as of January 1, 2008.